danfuzz/samizdat/doc/layer-0-restrictions.md

 constants.
 Layer 2 introduces syntax for hexadecimal and binary int constants.

-In the surface syntax, a minus sign before a decimal digit is taken to be part of the int literal.
-In Layer 2, such a minus sign is an operator.

 In the surface syntax, underscores are not recognized as digit spacers in int literals.